google/WebFundamentals/src/content/en/updates/2017/06/play-request-was-interrupted.md

 ```

 Warning: Don't make your `onButtonClick` function asynchronous with the `async`
-keyword for instance.
+keyword.
 You'll lose the "user gesture token" required to allow
 your video to play later.

 ## Play promise support {: #support }